Skip to content

 Pay-as-you-go API Key (production)

-ANTHROPIC_BASE_URLService endpointRedirects Claude Code requests to ZenMux
+ANTHROPIC_BASE_URLService endpointRedirects Claude Code's requests to ZenMux

-ANTHROPIC_AUTH_TOKENAuth tokenYour ZenMux API Key (subscription or pay-as-you-go)
+ANTHROPIC_AUTH_TOKENAuthentication keyYour ZenMux API Key (subscription or pay-as-you-go)

-API_TIMEOUT_MSAPI timeoutSets the API request timeout in milliseconds
+API_TIMEOUT_MSAPI timeoutSets the API request timeout (milliseconds)

-Step 2: Launch Claude Code and Complete Authentication
+Step 2: Launch Claude Code and authenticate

 Steps:

-1. Open a new terminal window (to ensure the environment variables are loaded)
+1. Open a new terminal window (to ensure the environment variables are loaded).

 2. Go to your project directory: